 They make a good point about having a structured schedule.
 With piano, swimming and homework, there wasn’t a lot of time for my kids to get bored during the school year.
-The summers gave us more hours for imaginative play.
-Also, swim meets when the kids would be sitting under a pop-up tent for hours on end resulted in some imaginative play.
+The summers gave them more hours for imaginative play.
+Swim meets also gave them time for creativity.
+They would sit under a pop-up tent for hours with their teammates.
 We’d be at a meet for five or six hours and they’d race for only a few minutes here and there.
 I remember observing some very creative verbal word games.

 According to the article, the authors suggest having bins and jars filled with all sorts of things in easy reach for your kids like popsicle sticks, fabric, string, paints, googly eyes, papers of different colors and textures, glues, etc. Their suggestion:

 Then let your kids get good and bored.
 Don’t offer many suggestions.
 Simply say, “Oh, there are lots of things you could do.
 I’m sure you’ll figure it out.”
 It may take time but eventually their imaginations will awaken and lead them to new horizons.

 The bug headbands made an appearance at several birthdays.

 I remember while growing up, my parents would talk politics over the fence with neighbors as easily as they’d talk tomatoes.
 It was polite, civil and people’s opinions were all over the place.